 Amathous Archaeological Site

-Located a few kilometres east from Limassol, the Amathus Archaeological Site gives visitors another chance to dive into the history of the island.
+Located a few kilometres east of Limassol, the Amathus Archaeological Site gives visitors another chance to dive into the history of the island.

 Kalymnos Beach

-If you’re looking for a swimming spot when driving from Limassol to Larnaca then look no further than Kalymnos Beach.
+If you’re looking for a swimming spot then look no further than Kalymnos Beach.
 This was one of the nicest beaches we encountered during our time in Cyprus, with lovely sand and stunning white rocks that provide a nice backdrop for the beach.

 The water here is calm making it ideal for swimming, there is a restaurant nearby as well as changing rooms.